eliemichel/LearnWebGPU/getting-started/cpp-idioms.md

 Library
 -------

 The library providing these C++ idioms is [`webgpu.hpp`](../data/webgpu.hpp).
 It is made of a single header file, which you just have to copy in your source tree.
-Exactly one of your source file must define `WEBGPU_CPP_IMPLEMENTATION` before `#include "webgpu.hpp"`:
+Exactly one of your source files must define `WEBGPU_CPP_IMPLEMENTATION` before `#include "webgpu.hpp"`:

 ```C++
 #define WEBGPU_CPP_IMPLEMENTATION